SamHara/Make-an-Android-APP-with-python/README.md

 # Making a Android APP with Python

 The aim of design is to communicate with a single-chip microcomputer by TCP to complete my practicum.
+Inside the third screen, you should input a special date information to search, e.g. 20191225.

 <table>
     <tr>